 if it did, the performance would be lower.

-Roughly half of the fund's assets are invested in Africa and half in the Middle East.
-We favor financial and consumer-related companies in Saudi Arabia, banks in Nigeria, and well-managed South African companies that are expanding beyond their borders.
-During the quarter, overweighting the strong Nigerian and UAE markets helped the fund's relative performance.
-Underweighting South Africa was also beneficial.
-We continue to believe that other markets in our opportunity set have better growth prospects.
-That said, there are some exceptionally well-managed companies in South Africa, many of which offer exposure to faster-growing and smaller sub-Saharan markets.
+Slightly more than half of the fund's assets were invested in Gulf Cooperation Council countries at the end of September; the rest was invested in African companies or UK-based holdings with business in Africa.
+We are biased toward financials and consumer-related companies in Saudi Arabia, banks in Nigeria, and well-managed South African companies that are expanding beyond their borders.
+During the quarter, stock selection in Saudi Arabia, South Africa, and Nigeria helped relative performance, but stock selection in the UAE limited our gains.
+Overweighting the strong UAE market was positive, but underweighting South Africa and Egypt and overweighting Qatar worked against us.
+Low relative exposure to South Africa reflects our belief that other markets in our opportunity set have better growth prospects.
+Still, there are several exceptionally well-managed companies in South Africa that offer exposure to faster-growing and smaller African markets.

 We believe that the long-term reasons to invest in the Africa and Middle East region are built on better governance, attractive demographics, rising urbanization, and infrastructure investment supported by a strong asset base in natural resources.
-It is one of the fastest-growing regions in the world, with some of the cheapest valuations in the emerging markets universe.
-We continue to search for quality companies trading at attractive valuations with high returns on equity and strong growth prospects while being mindful of the potential for frontier countries to experience exaggerated economic cycles or be affected by geopolitical risks.
+It is one of the fastest-growing regions in the world.
+We continue to search for quality companies trading at attractive valuations with high returns on equity and strong growth prospects, while being mindful of the potential for frontier countries to experience exaggerated economic cycles or be affected by geopolitical risks.
 As always, we would like to remind our investors that this fund can be extremely volatile and should represent only a small portion of a long-term investor's well-diversified portfolio.